 It will include two indoor ice surfaces, of which one will be able to convert to a concert and event venue, capable of holding up to 4,000 people.

-A multi-use hall where basketball, volleyball, pickleball, and futsal can be played.
+A multi-use hall where basketball, volleyball, and pickleball can be played.

 An atrium used as a public gathering space and a walking track.